 Serial Date and Main Arguments and Number Instance Defendants Grounds of Action Primary Remedies Represented Class Status/Additional Details Sum of Claim 16.
-3/2019 Clal The plaintiffs contend An order to reimburse the funds Any policyholder who, when In December 2020, the parties filed with the The plaintiffs estimate the Insurance that the defendant issues which were collected by the purchasing an international Court a motion to approve a settlement damage incurred by the District- personal accident policies defendant to each of the class travel insurance policy, was arrangement.
-In accordance with the class members at to its policyholders upon members, with respect to the also added at that time, settlement arrangement, certain approximately NIS 17 Jerusalem their purchase of international travel payment of a personal accidents insurance policy during the last without their consent, to personal accidents insurance, policyholders who have claims regarding the insurance sale process will contact Clal million.
-The personal damage claimed by the insurance, without their seven years and who was unlawfully Insurance, and their sale process will be defendant amounts to NIS consent, and in a seven years charged monthly premium evaluated, and insofar as any defects are 1.044. misleading manner. payments up to 7 years before found, in accordance with the criteria specified , U U the filing date of the claim. in the settlement agreement, they will be entitled to compensation according to the rate specified in the settlement agreement.
-An agreement was also reached regarding the payment of compensation to the plaintiff and to its representative, in immaterial amounts.
+3/2019 Clal Insurance The plaintiffs contend that the defendant issues An order to reimburse the funds which were collected by the Any policyholder who, when purchasing an international In December 2020, the parties filed with the Court a motion to approve a settlement The plaintiffs estimate the damage incurred by the District- Jerusalem personal accident policies to its policyholders upon their purchase of international travel insurance, without their consent, and in a misleading manner. defendant to each of the class members, with respect to the payment of a personal accidents insurance policy during the last seven years travel insurance policy, was also added at that time, without their consent, to personal accidents insurance, and who was unlawfully charged monthly premium payments up to 7 years before the filing date of the claim. arrangement.
+In accordance with the settlement arrangement, certain policyholders who have claims regarding the insurance sale process will contact Clal Insurance, and their sale process will be evaluated, and insofar as any defects are found, in accordance with the criteria specified in the settlement agreement, they will be entitled to compensation according to the rate specified in the settlement agreement.
+An agreement was also reached regarding the payment of compensation to the plaintiff and to its representative, in immaterial amounts. class members at approximately NIS 17 million.
+The personal damage claimed by the defendant amounts to NIS 1,044.
 The agreement is subject to the Court's approval, which is uncertain to be received.
 The proceedings are currently in the stage of hearing the motion to approve the claim as a class action.
-17. 6/2019 Clal The plaintiff contends Repayment in kind of the funds All holders, or former holders, The proceedings are currently in the stage of The total damage allegedly Destand Insurance that the defendant which were unlawfully withheld, of profit-sharing loss of work hearing the motion to approve the claim as a incurred by all of the class Regional Labor systematically reduces the benefits of loss of according to the plaintiff, from the class members, and crediting the ability policies which included a mechanism for linking the class action. members was estimated by the plaintiff in the Court work ability insurance savings in the policies with respect monthly compensation and/or amount of NIS of Tel which it pays to its to the released premium funds. premium release payments to 2,402,836,000.
-Aviv policyholders by virtue of The plaintiff is also petitioning for the investment portfolio's loss of work ability a declaration announcing the non- returns, beginning with the insurance policies of the validity of the provisions in the 25th payment, to whom Clal profit sharing type, by policies pertaining to the Insurance paid monthly unlawfully deducting deduction of interest and compensation and/or release management fees and nominal interest. management fees from the returns to which policyholder are for a period exceeding 24 months, and deducted from nominal interest. entitled. the returns, beginning with the chuica.
-25th payment, interest and/or management fees.
+17. 6/2019 Regional Labor Court of Tel Aviv Clal Insurance The plaintiff contends that the defendant systematically reduces the benefits of loss of work ability insurance which it pays to its policyholders by virtue of loss of work ability insurance policies of the profit sharing type, by unlawfully deducting management fees and nominal interest.
+Repayment in kind of the funds which were unlawfully withheld, according to the plaintiff, from the class members, and crediting the savings in the policies with respect to the released premium funds.
+The plaintiff is also petitioning for a declaration announcing the non- validity of the provisions in the policies pertaining to the deduction of interest and management fees from the returns to which policyholder are entitled.
+All holders, or former holders, of profit-sharing loss of work ability policies which included a mechanism for linking the monthly compensation and/or premium release payments to the investment portfolio's returns, beginning with the 25th payment, to whom Clal Insurance paid monthly compensation and/or release for a period exceeding 24 months, and deducted from the returns, beginning with the 25th payment, interest and/or management fees.
+The proceedings are currently in the stage of hearing the motion to approve the claim as a class action.
+The total damage allegedly incurred by all of the class members was estimated by the plaintiff in the amount of NIS 2,402,836,000.